RamyaLakshmiKS/ChatBot-for-Data-Science-Stack-Exchange/Scripts/app/README.md

 # Chatbot Application

-This chatbot application is built using a Retrieval-Augmented Generation (RAG) approach.
-It combines a retrieval system to fetch relevant documents and a generation system to create conversational responses.
+This chatbot application is designed to specialize in answering data science-related questions.
+It uses a Retrieval-Augmented Generation (RAG) approach, combining a retrieval system to fetch relevant documents and a generation system to create conversational responses.
+The chatbot is tailored to assist users with data science concepts, techniques, and best practices.

+## Features

+- Expertise in data science-related topics.
+- Retrieval-Augmented Generation for accurate and context-aware responses.
+- Easy-to-use interface for loading datasets and asking questions.
+- Customizable to work with any dataset in CSV format.

 ## Requirements

+Ensure you have Python installed on your system.
 Install the required dependencies using the following command:

 ```bash
 pip install -r requirements.txt